appwrite/templates/node/payments-with-stripe/README.md

 Location: https://mywebapp.com/cancel
 ```

+--- TODO: Update from here below

 ### `POST /webhook`

-This endpoint is a webhook that handles two types of events from Stripe: `customer.subscription.created` and `customer.subscription.deleted`.
+This endpoint is a webhook that handles Stripe event `checkout.session.completed`.
 It validates the incoming request using the Stripe's validateWebhook method.
 If the validation fails, a `401` response is sent.

 **Parameters**